Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 │                                                                         │
 └─────────────────────────────────────────────────────────────────────────┘

-The uncertainty doesn't gradually shrink—it COLLAPSES suddenly.
+The uncertainty does not gradually shrink; it COLLAPSES suddenly.
 ```

 ### 9.2 The Frequency Interpretation